 Build the capacity of individuals with direct experiences of poverty to share their insights through peer support, training and knowledge sharing.

-Dignity for all in practice: The commitments we make together for social justice, peace and the planet.
+Every year on October 17, people worldwide commemorate the International Day to End Poverty.
+This year’s theme is Dignity for all in practice: The commitments we make together for social justice, peace and the planet.

 The digital divide is holding back our communities.

 The APLE Collective (Addressing Poverty with Lived Experience) is a growing national collective of people and groups across the UK experiencing poverty.
 We exist to support each other and amplify the voice of marginalised people living in poverty, working alongside allies to take positive action to eradicate and mitigate the impact of poverty.

 One of our key areas of focus is digital exclusion.
 COVID-19 has shone a light on the impact of digital disconnection and now the “digital divide” is set to widen with the cost of living crisis affecting many households.